 - they formerly served in the U.S. Armed Forces, including the National Guard and Reserves (includes protected veterans and other veterans)

-- they identify as a military dependent
+- they self-identify as active duty, formerly served, or a military dependent

 Instructional credit delivered via the internet to students who are separated from the instructor and to support regular and substantive interaction between the students and the instructor synchronously or asynchronously.